 About the StoryCasters Project

-StoryCasters podcasting cohort in the Information and Cultural Exchange recording studio with trainer and Colour Cycle podcast producer Jennifer Macey
+StoryCasters podcasting cohort 1.0 in the Arts and Cultural Exchange recording studio with trainer and Colour Cycle podcast producer Jennifer Macey

 StoryCasters is a training hub for future citizen journalists and digital producers.